josephvinsonhaler/JavaScript/README.md

-# learningJavaScript
+# JavaScript
-Learning JavaScript Examples and Notes
+JavaScript Examples and Notes